Erratus: Classification

 A phylogenetic analysis conducted by Fu et al. 2022 found that Erratus was a basal arthropod, branched before isoxyids (Isoxys and Surusicaris) and other euarthropods (hymenocarines, fuxianhuiids, megacheirans, trilobites and so on), but more derived than other stem-arthropods like gilled lobopodians (Pambdelurion and Kerygmachela), Opabinia and radiodonts (Anomalocaris, Hurdia and so on).

+Cladogram after Zhang et al. 2023:

 Paleoecology

 Erratus was a member of the Chengjiang Biota, which dates to the Cambrian period, 520 million years ago.
 During this time the area was a tropical region with sea level changes and tectonic activity.
 Most of the fauna were primarily benthic, and were probably buried via turbidity currents.
 Brachiopods, ctenophores, phoronids, lobopodians, worms, primitive chordates, and other arthropods are represented in the biota.
 The site is known for its incredible preservation of fossils similar to that of the younger Burgess Shale.